thrly/teaching/MUSS5632/w8 Max and JavaScript.md

 Even if you don't use JS in your Max projects, this will serve as a good introduction to thinking about text-based programming when working with music, and how it can alter your perspective on making electronic and computer music.
 ***
 ## Basics
-JavaScript is a lightweight, interpreted object-oriented programming language that was originally developed to facilitate embeded software in websites.
+JavaScript is a lightweight, interpreted object-oriented programming language that was originally developed to facilitate embedded software in websites.
 By incorporating JavaScript into our Max patches, we can do a lot of powerful and exciting new things:

-+ design proceedural operations that would be difficult or even impossible in normal Max patches. (for instance, operations that require recursion, or respond to messages with an unknown number of arguments)
++ design procedural operations that would be difficult or even impossible in normal Max patches. (for instance, operations that require recursion, or respond to messages with an unknown number of arguments)
 + manipulate the user interface of Max and draw things!
 + create objects that respond to customised messages
 + schedule timed events in response to messages
-+ manage global variables for use between multiple js objects
++ manage global variables for use between multiple `[js]` objects
 + interface with Max's own scripting architecture
 + access the file system of your computer to look for files

 One particularly useful thing is using JS to create and/or parse large data sets so they are easier for Max to read.
 We'll look at a simple example of this towards the end of the session.

 In Max, we have two different "flavours" of JavaScript that can run *within* Max: the `[js]` object and the `[jsui]` object.
-Both objects run JavaScript (JS) version 1.8.5
+Both objects run JavaScript (JS) version 1.8.5.
 **NOTE:** The JavaScript language used by the `[js]` and `[jsui]` Max objects does not include web browser-specific functions and properties

 ##### The `[js]` object